 - On the navigation bar, click Devices & Services.

-- Select the device whose configuration is marked Conflict Detected and gives you a link to Review Conflict in the Conflict Detected pane at the right.
+- Select the device whose configuration is marked Conflict Detected and gives you a link to Review Conflict in the Conflict Detected pane on the right.

 - Click Review Conflict.